-Northglenn Arts is a division of the Recreation and Cultural Services Center of the City of Northglenn.
-Through grants and sponsorships received by the Northglenn Arts and Humanities Foundation, and through City funding, Northglenn Arts coordinates and offers live theatrical performances, arts education, special events, and leads the development of public art throughout the city.
+Northglenn Arts is a division of the Parks, Recreation and Cultural Services Department for the City of Northglenn.
+Through grants and sponsorships received by the Northglenn Arts & Humanities Foundation, and through City funding, Northglenn Arts coordinates and offers live theatrical performances, arts education, special events, and leads the development of public art throughout the city.

 The mission of the Northglenn Arts and Humanities Foundation (NAHF) is to maintain and nurture the cultural arts for the benefit of our community.
 We will accomplish this through the development and support of successful collaborations between the arts, businesses, service groups, schools, and artists for optimum utilization of artistic resources.
 We strive to provide access for all residents to the performing and visual arts, to promote an awareness of the arts and to enhance our community image through the development of a cultural climate.
 In partnership with the City of Northglenn, we sponsor affordable, quality arts programs and performances at the Parsons Theatre and in City parks and schools.

 New Parsons Theatre Dedication: October 2021

 Colorado’s Poet Laureate Bobby LeFebre gave a live reading of his poem “An Exercise in Ritual” on October 6 during the Grand Opening Celebration of the new Parsons Theatre.
 The poem was written and dedicated to the Theatre.
 LeFebre declares “what a gem this space is, not only for the North Metro Area, but for the larger arts and culture ecosystem.
 Northglenn is seemingly a small community.
 A small community with an enormous heart.
 A small community with immense foresight.
 A small community with a huge love for its people.
 As Northglenn grows, so too will its connection to its people.
 That’s what culture does.
 It makes us feel a part of something.
 It creates bridges where otherwise maybe walls would be.”